-Belgium Stratified random sample: Deigium Stratified random sample: Stratification by Activity categories), resulting in / (17 categories), Size class (4 categories) and NUTS1 region (3 204 strata.
-Sample selection = SRS algo strata with less than 5 enterprises.
+Belgium Stratified random sample: Stratification by Activity categories), resulting in y (17 categories), Size class (4 categories) and NUTS1 region (3 204 strata.
+Exhaustive selection in Sample selection = SRS algo No procedures for the coordin strata with less than 5 enterprises.
 Oversampling of smaller regions. rithm in SPSS. nation of non-overlapping with other samples.
-Czech Republic with respect to Business Reg Number of enterprises and n sample design.
-The sample v Sample size was designed t or enterprises with 5-249 and census for 250 and more employees ister was used. umber of employees was used for stratification.
-GREG was used for vas designed with no reference to any other survey. o enable accurate, reliable and representative results for breakdown CE aggregates groups and two territory groups and for main variables Denmark The sample is a stratified ran Strata was made by: dom sample made by use of register-based data. employment (10-19, 20- 49, 50-99, 100+) and activity (Nace, 2-digit) Germany stratified random sample.
+Czech Republic Stratified random sampling f with respect to Business Reg Number of enterprises and n sample design.
+The sample v Sample size was designed t into four size groups, 32 NAO as a cross-tabulated. or enterprises with 5-249 and census for 250 and more employees ister was used. number of employees was used for stratification.
+GREG was used for vas designed with no reference to any other survey. o enable accurate, reliable and representative results for breakdown CE aggregates groups and two territory groups and for main variables Denmark The sample is a stratified ran Strata was made by: dom sample made by use of register-based data. employment (10-19, 20- -49, 50-99, 100+) and activity (Nace, 2-digit) Germany Germany used a two-stage s (first stage), economic activiti stratified random sample.
 The stratified variables were federal states es (NACE) and number of employees (second stage).
-Estonia stratified by economic activity By number of persons emple employed.
-Stratified simpler For data processing the enter size groups: 10-19, 20-49; 50 Sample was drawn using per mple survey, using stratified simple random sampling.
-The sample is and by number of persons employed. oyed, the survey includes all enterprises with 50 and more persons andom sampling is used for enterprises 10 to 49 persons employed. erprises were divided by number of persons employed into following -99; 100-249; 250-499; 500-999; 1000+ manent random numbers.
-The choice of starting point between 0 and in two large sample surveys: wages survey and structure of business Greece The sampling method applied was the simple stratified random sampling, employing the enterprise as the survey unit.
-The enterprises with 10 or more employees included in the survey were stratified as following: By geographical region - NUTSI By aggregations of NACE Rev.1 subsections, as defined in the relevant contract, within eac geographical region By size class of the enterprise.
-In each one of the major strata (major stratum = Geography x Economic Activity), the enterprise were stratified into L=7 size classes, according to their size, determined by their average annu number of employees in the b business register, as follows.
-Size Class Class 1 Number of employees 10-19 Class 2 Class 3 20-49 50-99
+Estonia The data are collected by sa stratified by economic activity By number of persons empl employed.
+Stratified simpler For data processing the entu size groups: 10-19, 20-49; 50 Sample was drawn using per 1 guarantee non-overlap with survey.
+The number of strata is 263. mple survey, using stratified simple random sampling.
+The sample is and by number of persons employed. oyed, the survey includes all enterprises with 50 and more persons andom sampling is used for enterprises 10 to 49 persons employed. erprises were divided by number of persons employed into following 0-99; 100-249; 250-499; 500-999; 1000+ manent random numbers.
+The choice of starting point between 0 and n two large sample surveys: wages survey and structure of business Greece The sampling method applied as the survey unit.
+The enterprises with 10 or me d was the simple stratified random sampling, employing the enterprise pre employees included in the survey were stratified as following: By geographical region By aggregations of NAC geographical region CE Rev.1 subsections, as defined in the relevant contract, within each By size class of the enter In each one of the major stra were stratified into L=7 size number of employees in the b erprise. ata (major stratum = Geography x Economic Activity), the enterprises classes, according to their size, determined by their average annual business register, as follows.
+Size Class Number of employees Class 2 Class 3 20-49 50-99